-- 1. Independent directors must comprise a majority of a listed company's board. - "Controlled" companies are exempt from this requirement, as well as the requirements to have nominating and compensation committees comprised solely of independent directors, but must have a minimum three-person audit committee comprised entirely of independent directors and must otherwise comply with the audit committee requirements.
-[N] - A controlled company is one in which more than 50% of the voting power is held by an individual, group or another company, rather than the public.
-[N] - A controlled company that chooses to take advantage of this exemption must disclose in its annual proxy statement that it is a controlled company and the basis for that determination.
-[N] - 2.
+- 1. Independent directors must comprise a majority of a listed company's board. - "Controlled" companies are exempt from this requirement, as well as the requirements to have nominating and compensation committees composed solely of independent directors, but must have a minimum three-person audit committee composed entirely of independent directors and must otherwise comply with the audit committee requirements. - A controlled company is one in which more than 50% of the voting power is held by an individual, group or another company, rather than the public. - A controlled company that chooses to take advantage of this exemption must disclose in its annual proxy statement that it is a controlled company and the basis for that determination. - 2.
 For a director to be deemed "independent," the board must affirmatively determine that the director has no material relationship with the listed company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
-Companies must disclose these determinations in their annual proxy statements. - The basis for a board determination that a relationship is not material must be disclosed in the annual proxy statement.
-[N] - A board may adopt and disclose categorical standards to assist it in determining director independence and may make a general disclosure if a director meets these standards.
-Any independence determination for a director who does not meet these standards must be specifically explained [N]
+Companies must disclose these determinations in their annual proxy statements. - The basis for a board determination that a relationship is not material must be disclosed in the annual proxy statement. - A board may adopt and disclose categorical standards to assist it in determining director independence and may make a general disclosure if a director meets these standards.
+Any independence determination for a director who does not meet these standards must be specifically explained in the company's annual proxy statement. - The NYSE has stated that it does not view the ownership of even a significant amount of stock, by itself, as a bar to an independence finding.